-There is a very short answer to the question of when you should add honey supers to your hive – when the bees need more space.
+There is a quick answer to the question of when you should add honey supers to your hive – when the bees need more space.

 The best time to add a super to your hive is when 7 of the 10 frames in the top brood box are being used for brood and for honey storage (otherwise known as the 7/10 rule).